Premier League injuries, 2021-22 season - Latest injury news

 Wolverhampton Wanderers injuries

-OUT: Pedro Neto (knee), Daniel Podence (adductor), Jonny (knee), Owen Otasowie (knock), Yerson Mosquera (hamstring), Hugo Bueno (hamstring)
+OUT: Pedro Neto (knee), Daniel Podence (adductor), Jonny (knee), Yerson Mosquera (hamstring), Hugo Bueno (hamstring)